l-dfa/flask_single_page/README.rst

 -------------------

 This is not a training *ab initio*.
 It's a fast note just to remember how to do it.
-So, to understand this note you need to know:
+So, to understand this project you need to know:

 * what is a web site, a programming language, a development framework;
 * a basic knowledge of Python, html, http;